Causal discovery in heavy-tailed models: Financial application

 \section{Financial application}

 Starting from the financial application of Section~\ref{sec:financial}, we study the dynamic evolution of the $\widehat\Psi$ coefficient across time.
 By looking at the time series of the EURCHF in Figure~\ref{fig:eurchf_plot}, we notice two periods of extremely high positive and negative returns, namely, August 2011 and January 2015.
-The second event was due to an unexpected decision of the Swiss National Bank (SNB) to remove the peg of 1.20 Swiss Francs per Euro.
+The second event was due to an unexpected decision of the Swiss National Bank (SNB) to remove the peg of 1.20 Swiss francs per Euro.

 The idea is to estimate the $\widehat\Psi$ coefficients between the EURCHF and the three stocks on a rolling window of 1500 days.
-In this case, we use a threshold $k = 10$ which corresponds approximately to a fractional exponent $x = 0.3$, where we define $k = \lfloor n ^ x\rfloor$ and $n$ is the number of observations in the sample.
-In Figure~\ref{fig:rolling_eurchf}, we notice that during the turmoil periods, highlighted in red, the $\widehat\Psi$ coefficient is higher in the direction that goes from the EURCHF to the stocks.
-This is an example where the causal structure becomes more clear during extreme events.
+In this case, we use a threshold $k = 10$ which corresponds approximately to a fractional exponent $\nu = 0.3$, where we define $k = \lfloor n ^ \nu\rfloor$ and $n$ is the number of observations in the sample.
+In Figure~\ref{fig:rolling_eurchf}, we notice that during turmoil periods, highlighted in red, the $\widehat\Psi$ coefficient is higher in the direction that goes from the EURCHF to the stocks.
+This is an example where the causal structure becomes clearer during extreme events.
 It is also interesting to observe that the $\widehat\Psi$ coefficient is quite stable during calmer market periods.
-For example, the stable black lines between 2012 and 2015 suggest a constant causal relationship between EURCHF and the stocks returns, due to the peg maintained by the SNB.
-As a last note, the drop in the black lines at mid 2017 is due to the fact that the extreme event of 2011 `exits' the rolling window.
+For example, the stable black lines between 2012 and 2015 correspond to the currency peg maintained by the SNB.
+As a last note, the drop in the black lines in mid 2017 is due to the fact that the extreme event of 2011 `exits' the rolling window.